bexelbie/bexelbie-talks-demos/README.md

 * Getting to DevOps with Docker @ [DevStars](devstars.cz) - 19 Oct 2015
   * [Slides](http://www.winglemeyer.org/bexelbie-talks-demos/DevStars.cz.20151019/slides.pdf)

+For several years I have worked with various efforts at [Fosdem](https://fosdem.org).
+I keep all of my materials related to CFP submissions and devrooms in the [fosdem](fosdem) directory.

 This repository also contains [CFP submissions](cfp-submissions) I have made and remembered to keep.
 Some were successful, some were learning experiences.